Let’s look today at Diastasis Recti — which is a condition that makes many women still look pregnant even after they’ve given birth.

 - Any exercise or movement that causes your abdominal wall to bulge or expand upon exertion

-Core stabilisation, postural training, abdominal braces, proper mobility techniques and exercises are great in the process of treating Diastasis Recti.
-We recommend seeing a qualified pelvic floor physical therapist who will be able to provide guided exercises for the patient.
+During a physical therapy session, we focus on guiding patients with core stabilisation, postural training, and proper mobility techniques in the process of treating Diastasis Recti.
 Every patient is different, which is why a private, one-to-one session would be best.

 How long does it take to heal?

 If a patient doesn’t see sufficient closure in 12 months with consistent rehabilitation efforts, then a surgical repair may be required.
-We advice patients to start rehab work soon after childbirth to close the gap.
-The wider the gap, the longer rehabilitation is required, but change should happen within 6 weeks of rehab.
+We advice patients to start rehabilitation work soon after childbirth to close the gap.
+The wider the gap, the longer rehabilitation is required, but change should happen within 6 weeks of treatment.

 This article was first posted on medium.com

 Orchard Clinic is a specialised centre combining advanced medical technology and physical conditioning to help clients achieve healthy, pain-free lifestyles.